7 Regular Household Routines That Save Us Time and Money

 5. A Routine for Weekly and Daily Planning

-A daily review of tomorrow’s schedule and to-do list and a weekly review of the same each week are short, five-minute routines that can save you a lot of stress, missed chores, as well as money.
+A daily review of tomorrow’s schedule and to-do list, as well as a weekly review, are short, five-minute routines that can save you a lot of stress, missed chores, and money.

 Time blocking is an effective way to get stuff done.
 I don’t time block every moment, but I put in appointments, work, the kid’s activities, and essential routines like my bill-paying routine mentioned above.

 I use a calendar to set reminders to do routine home maintenance.
-A free task manager like Todoist or Asana can help too.
+A free task manager, such as Todoist or Asana, can also be helpful.

 7. Random Household Routines that Save You Money